-- Verify existence of oil grades Final Candidate Formulations outside the Core Data Set. - Verify that Extension Program Guidelines, if required, were properly applied and included in the Candidate Data Package. - Confirm the proper application of API Guidelines for SAE Viscosity-Grade Engine American Chemistry Council Code of Practice Page J-6

-Testing API 1509 Engine Oil Licensing and Certification System Annex F, if used.
+- Verify existence of Final Candidate Formulations outside the Core Data Set. - Verify that Extension Program Guidelines, if required, were properly applied and included in the Candidate Data Package. - Confirm the proper application of API Guidelines for SAE Viscosity-Grade Engine Testing API 1509 Engine Oil Licensing and Certification System Annex F, if used.

-- Confirm the proper application of API Base Oil Interchangeability Guidelines API 1509 Engine Oil Licensing and Certification System Annex E, if used. - Confirm Level I support on all modifications incorporated into the fFinal Candidate fFormulation. - Verify presence of Level 2 support, if required. - Check Candidate Data Package for the presence of a complete description of the fFinal cCandidate fFormulation of each oil viscosity grade.
+- Confirm the proper application of API Base Oil Interchangeability Guidelines API 1509 Engine Oil Licensing and Certification System Annex E, if used. - Confirm Level I support on all modifications incorporated into the Final Candidate Formulation. - Verify presence of Level 2 support, if required. - Check Candidate Data Package for the presence of a complete description of the Final Candidate Formulation of each viscosity grade.